By using this site, you agree to the Privacy Policy and Terms of Use.

 Under Gaston, the Jays would see changes to their lineup being established in 1990, as they acquired Roberto Alomar and Joe Carter in exchange for their players Tony Fernandez and Fred McGriff, who was sent to the San Diego Padres.

-Devon White was the last piece of the puzzle, as these acquisitions proved to be an essential step toward the victories that followed.
+Devon White was the last season piece of the puzzle, as these acquisitions proved to be an essential step toward the victories that followed.

 In 1991, the Jays won the division again.
 The postseason did not bode too well for them, as they lost to the Minnesota Twins, who went on to win the World Series Championship.